Call Now

 • $150–$500 per year for residential maintenance plans

-• Slightly more for additional systems or indoor air quality (IAQ) add-ons
+• Slightly more for multi-system homes or indoor air quality (IAQ) add-ons

 • Premium tiers for priority scheduling and extended warranties

-Pro tip: Automate renewals and billing inside Housecall Pro using recurring service plans to save time, reduce missed payments, and generate steady revenue with less effort.
+Pro tip: Automate renewals and billing inside Housecall Pro using our HVAC maintenance agreement software to save time, reduce missed payments, and generate steady revenue with less effort.

 ServiceTypical price range